 Ancona ducks love to free range and are capable of foraging for up to half of their daily dietary needs.
 Even when still in the duckling stage a young Ancona will still likely be a voracious forager.

 But, unlike Pekin ducks, these beauties rarely venture too far from their living quarters.
-If you have a small homestead of only five to 10 acres or are a backyard keeper, the Ancona will still have the room to roam they desire to feed themselves.
+If you have a small homestead of only five to 10 acres or are a backyard keeper, the Ancona will still have the room to roam when they want to feed themselves.

 To provide a continuous supply of free and naturally healthy food for an Ancona flock, consider using a chicken tractor to safely relocate them to other areas of the homestead or farm to forage for more food once their favorite stomping grounds near the duck house have been depleted.